Employee Survey Benchmarks:

-Employee satisfaction or engagement survey results are typically presented in two different ways - as raw scores and as benchmark scores.
+Employee engagement survey results are typically presented in two ways - as raw scores and as benchmark scores.

 Raw Scores are simply the average of all responses.
 Survey questions that measure employee satisfaction or engagement usually use a 5-point rating scale, where the lowest possible raw score is a 1, and the highest possible raw score is a 5.